Headless CMS: The Ultimate Guide [2022 Edition]

-The headless CMS space has gained traction in recent years, leading to the renewed excitement around a content management model that can help brands handle the relentless number of emerging devices and channels.
+The headless Content management (CMS) space has gained traction in recent years, leading to the renewed excitement around a content management model that can help brands handle the relentless number of emerging devices and channels.

 Old debates about the relevance of headless content management have reignited, leading to the invention of new acronyms and spin-off buzzwords that attempt to explain the storm in the CMS-teacup.

 But with new jargon, comes new levels of confusion.
 So, let me break it all down for you.

 Want to learn more about headless CMS?
 Jump into a specific section: